Mufti: Role in society

 Advances in print media and the rise of the internet have changed the role played by muftis in modern society.
 In the pre-modern era, most fatwas issued in response to private queries were read only by the petitioner.
-Early in the 20th century, the Salafi reformist Shafi'i jurist Rashid Rida responded to thousands of queries from around the Muslim world on a variety of social and political topics in the regular fatwa section of his Cairo-based journal Al-Manar.
-In the late 20th century, when the Grand Mufti of Egypt Sayyid Tantawy issued a fatwa allowing interest banking, the ruling was vigorously debated in the Egyptian press by both religious scholars and lay intellectuals.
+Early in the 20th century, Rashid Rida, a Salafi reformist and Shafi'i jurist, responded to thousands of queries from around the Muslim world on a variety of social and political topics in the regular fatwa section of his Cairo-based magazine Al-Manar.
+In the late 20th century, when the Grand Mufti of Egypt, Sayyid Tantawy, issued a fatwa allowing interest-based banking, the ruling was vigorously debated in the Egyptian press by both religious scholars and lay intellectuals.

 In the internet age, a large number of websites have appeared offering fatwas to readers around the world.
 For example, IslamOnline publishes an archive of "live fatwa" sessions, whose number approached a thousand by 2007, along with biographies of the muftis.
-Together muftis who issue call-in fatwas during radio shows and satellite television programs, these sites have contributed to the rise of new forms of contemporary ifta.
-Unlike the concise or technical pre-modern fatwas, fatwas delivered through modern mass media often seek to be more expansive and accessible to the wide public.
+Together with muftis who issue call-in fatwas during radio shows and satellite television programs, these sites have contributed to the rise of new forms of contemporary ifta.
+Unlike the concise or technical pre-modern fatwas, fatwas delivered through modern mass media often seek to be more expansive and accessible to the wider public.

 As the influence of muftis in the courtroom has declined in modern times, there has been a relative increase in the proportion of fatwas dealing with rituals and further expansion in purely religious areas like Quranic exegesis, creed, and Sufism.
-Modern muftis issue fatwas on topics as diverse as insurance, sex-change operations, Moon exploration, and beer drinking.
+Modern muftis issue fatwas on topics as diverse as insurance, sex reassignment surgery, Moon exploration, and beer drinking.
 In the private sphere, some muftis have begun to resemble social workers, giving advice on various personal issues encountered in everyday life.
 The vast amount of fatwas produced in the modern world attests to the importance of Islamic authenticity to many Muslims.
-However, there is little research available to indicate to what extent Muslims acknowledge the authority of muftis and heed their rulings in real life.
+However, there is little research available to indicate the extent to which Muslims acknowledge the authority of muftis and heed their rulings in day to day life.